Quick Answer

 Static QR codes avoid this scenario.

 They work as long as the link they point to works.
 That link is under your control.
-This offers a sense of “sleep-at-night confidence” for restaurant owners, knowing that once implemented, their system is reliable and future-proof.
 For many restaurant owners, that peace of mind matters more than advanced features.

 Where QR code menus work well, and where they do not